 She understood “No” in two languages.

-Ever the traveling cat, Gatita was my road warrior companion, as I place her in the Jeep for our year-long, road trip around the United States.
-Three different vets and four years later, I was struggling to make sense of what was happening in front of my eyes.
+Ever the traveling cat, Gatita was my road warrior companion, as I placed her in the Jeep for our year-long, road trip around the United States.
+Now, three different vets and four years later, I was struggling to make sense of what was happening in front of my eyes.
 In December 2019, I took her in for an annual visit to a new veterinarian, one closer to our condo.

 She’s been sleeping a lot more.

 They reassured me that she was a healthy 6.85 pounds, hers a small frame, and nothing of concern.
 The new vet had called the old vet for her records, but none of the paperwork indicated her weight.
 Had I been a better cat mom, I would have dug through my own harried files to read that Gatita was lighter by an entire pound from the previous year, and almost two pounds lighter from her normal weight of 8.69.
 Even for a healthy super-senior feline, weight loss is not normal unless there is a problem.
 Within three months, I was back at the new vet’s office; the hair on Gatita’s back looking ruffled as if patted down the wrong way, a sign of dehydration.

 March 2020, 6.34 pounds.
 She looks thin to me.

 Sixteen feline years is roughly 80 human years and ‘lifelong companion’ will only apply to one of us.
 I know our time was nothing small, but it’s not everything either.
 I am greedy; I wanted more years together.